Azia Harris-Martin

 University of Michigan

-Azia Harris-Martin, Master of Public Health, is pursuing a PhD in the Health Infrastructure and Learning Systems program within the Medical School Department of Learning Health Sciences at the University of Michigan.
-Her research focus is situated at the intersection of disaster science and implementation science, utilizing the Learning Health System Model.
-Employing analytical frameworks such as the sociotechnical system model, disaster management cycle, implementation science frameworks, and health equity, Harris-Martin conducts mixed methods research to elucidate the intricate causal relationships between hazards, disasters, healthcare response, and disparate outcomes.
+Azia Harris-Martin, Master of Public Health, is a PhD candidate in the Health Infrastructure and Learning Systems program at the University of Michigan Medical School, within the Department of Learning Health Sciences.
+Her research sits at the intersection of disaster science and implementation science, using the Learning Health System model.
+She applies frameworks such as the sociotechnical systems model, the disaster management cycle, and implementation science to conduct mixed-methods research.

-Beyond her academic pursuits, Harris-Martin boasts a rich background in healthcare, accumulating over five years of experience across diverse organizations, including Emory Healthcare, Kaiser Permanente, and Optum.
-She currently serves as the Chief Program Officer of the Wayne County, Michigan Department of Health, Human & Veterans Services.
-Leading a team that focuses on implementing projects aimed at improving the health of the nearly two million residents in the most populous and diverse county in the state of Michigan.
+In addition to her academic work, Harris-Martin brings over five years of experience in healthcare organizations, including Emory Healthcare, Kaiser Permanente, and Optum.
+She currently serves as the Chief Program Officer for the Wayne County Department of Health, Human & Veterans Services in Michigan.
+In this role, she leads a team focused on implementing programs that improve health outcomes for nearly two million residents in the state’s most populous and diverse county.